vertcoin-project/vertcoin-website/content/specifications-explained.en.md

 # Why is the block-time 2.5 minutes?

 There are a lot of specification comparison sheets that float around the internet comparing coins.
 When it comes to block-time specifically, there is a reason Vertcoin's blocktime is 2.5 minutes.
 As with all specs, there are sweet spots.
 If you reduce the block-time to zero, everything is fine until the blocks start to fill up.
 Anything under around 1 minute you will start to get more "orphaned transactions".
-These orphaned transactions occur not because of the blockchain itself but due to limitations of the internet and how fast the decentralised system can communicate equally across itself.
+These orphaned transactions occur not because of the blockchain itself but due to limitations of the internet and how fast the decentralized system can communicate equally across itself.
 Due to this lag time two miners could mine the same block at the same time, temporarily causing the chain to split in two very similar but different chains.
 It's really not a good idea to have this happening as it can lead to other issues but it will also result in one of the miners making no profit for their work.
 2.5 minutes is a sweet spot of not too fast and not too slow while maintaining good security standard on the Vertcoin main-chain and reasonable speed.

 # How do Stealth Addresses work?